hyperStroop/hyperStroop/Architecture.markdown

 Owner: Gianni

-The user view is the part of the screen that displays the data specific to the user’s current game, i.e. time, current score, etc.
+The user view is the part of the screen that displays the data specific to the user’s current game, i.e. time, current score, progress, and restart button.
 References to the following elements are needed so that they can be communicated to the user controller when necessary:
 * Current game time that begins at zero and updates every second.
+* Number of correct answers thus far
-* Progress in game (15/20 completed, etc)
+* Progress in game (15/20 completed)
 * New game/restart button.

-To follow the MVC chosen architecture, the user view will interact with the game storage model via the game controller to retreive and present data.
+To follow the MVC chosen architecture, the User View will interact with the Game Storage Model via the game controller to retreive and present data.
 It does this by having functions that delegate the operations to the controller instead of directly manipulating the model.

 ### Game View

 Owner: Gianni

-The game view displays the questions in real time.
+The Game View displays the questions in real time.
 The game view is controlled by the game controller, which updates the view whenever new information is pulled from the model (i.e. when an answer is incorrect vs correct).
 * The Game View will need to retrieve the 20 questions, one by one, from the Game Storage Model (via the controller) to display on the screen.
 * Will display a new question once an answer is given by the first mapped key pressed (incremented each time a response is received and checked for accuracy)